qunitjs/qtap/ARCHITECTURE.md

 Performance is a first-class principle in QTap.

 The first priority (after the "Simple" and "Lean" values above) is time to first result.
-This means the CLI endpoint should as directly as possible launch browsers and start the ControlServer.
+This means the CLI endpoint should as directly as possible start browsers and start the ControlServer.
 Any computation, imports and other overhead is deferred when possible.

 The second piority is time to last result (e.g. "Done!"), which is generally what a human in local development (especially in watch mode) will be waiting for.
 Note that this is separate from when the CLI process technically exits, which is less important to us.
 It is expected that the process will in practice exit immediately after the last result is printed, but when we have a choice, it is important to first get and communicate test results.
 In particular for watch mode, shutdown logic will not happen on re-runs and thus is avoided if we don't do it in the critical path toward obtaining test results.

 ## Debugging

-Set `QTAP_DEBUG=1` as environment variable, when calling the QTap CLI, to launch local browsers visibly instead of headless.
+Set `QTAP_DEBUG=1` as environment variable, when calling the QTap CLI, to start local browsers visibly instead of headless.

 Set `--verbose` in the QTap CLI to enable verbose debug logging.